lambdamikel/Common-Lisp-Persistency-Manager/README.md

 Also, I remember that [Nick Levine](https://www.nicklevine.org/) gave a presentation about a *very similar software package* at the European Common Lisp Meeting in my home town, Hamburg, in April 2006.
-I could have given that talk 10 years earlier, but missed the opportunity - too bad ;-)
+My software package preceeded his presentation by almost 10 years, and I never gave a presentation about it.

 For RacerPro, starting in 2005, we have used this sofware for our license checker.
 Before becoming OpenSource, RacerPro was commercial,